FooBarShebang/plant_uml/Documentation/user_manual.md

 ### comment()

-*Definition*: Parametric macros with a single agrument (string), whihc is forecefully placed into the 'methods' section of an entity based upon class, whereas all fields (of a table or view) are placed into the 'fields' section.
+*Definition*: Parametric macros with a single agrument (string), which is forcefully placed into the 'methods' section of an entity based upon class, whereas all fields (of a table or view) are placed into the 'fields' section.
 Designed for the placement of the actual comments into the tables and 'WHERE ...', 'ORDER BY ...', etc. clauses of the queries, views, etc.

 *Usage*: This macros is to be used as part of the class-based entity definition within the {} brakets, see *Example*